 - Should I buy an Instant Pot if I already have a Crock Pot?

 - What can an Instant Pot do that a Crock Pot can’t do anyway?

 - Which one is best for me?

 Today I’m going to compare the Instant Pot with the Crock Pot so you can decide which one works best for you and which one you should buy.

-I’ve owned a Crock Pot for at least 15 years, and I received an Instant Pot this past Christmas.
+I’ve owned a slow cooker for at least 15 years, and I received an Instant Pot for Christmas 2018.
 I’ve cooked extensively with each one, and there are things I love about both of them.
-I have used each of them for feeding my family and for hosting large groups.
+I’ve used each of them for feeding my family and for hosting large groups.

 Let’s get started!